 As the first version of the watch, the timekeeper is powered by a modified version of the well-known ETA Valjoux 7751 movement (it is basically the same cal.
 7750 work-horse with a full calendar module.)

 Besides rearranging its sub-dials, the Swiss watchmaking specialist has also extensively redecorated it with all main elements rhodium-plated and the oscillating weight hand-engraved.

 There is also a finely executed Les Ponts-de-Martel (Dubey & Schaldenbrand S.A.’s home village) coat of arms on the movement, also done by hand.

-It is reported that the watch will be officially displayed next month during the upcoming Baselworld 2012 trade fair.
+It is reported that the Grand Dome DT Vintage 1946 will be officially displayed next month during the upcoming Baselworld 2012 trade fair.